Luizmeleer/Digital-Clock/README.md

 </div>

 <h2>About:</h2>
- Digital Clock is a project Html, Css and Javascript (My first project using the three lenguages).
+ Digital Clock is a project Html, Css and Javascript.
 <h2>Features:</h2>
 <div>
 -☀️Dark and Light mode🌒;